lisa-lumos/Tableau/README.md

 Filter types
 - **Extract filters**
-When creating an extract, filter out data unrelevant data.
+When creating an extract, filter out irrelevant data.

 - **Data source filters**
 Reduce the amount of data being fed into Tableau.
 Can be used to filter out sensitive data from data source.
 For systems that rely heavily on partitions or indexing, data source filters may yield tremendous control over the performance of queries issued by Tableau.